nsoarrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that changes the group owner to school for the file hello

 The file hello will be in the working directory
+Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.

+The file _hello is in the working directory
+The file _hello is a symbolic link\n